Anger Management Techniques

 I remember as a child, I was given a clear message that anger was not acceptable.
 This message came from teachers, family, media and society.
 My anger was met with punishment or rejection.
 I began to suppress my anger, rather than learn how I could express it healthily.
 This suppressed anger would manifest as resentment or negative thinking about myself.

-What I was not taught as a child, and have learned as an adult, is anger is not a bad emotion.
+What I was not taught as a child, and have learned as an adult, is that anger is not a bad emotion.
 It can be a beneficial and helpful emotion to feel.
 I discovered anger could work for me rather than against me.
-Embracing my anger I was able to stand up for my rights, set boundaries, and release strong emotions.
+By embracing my anger, I am able to stand up for my rights, set boundaries, and release strong emotions.

 Anger has the potential to empower us and take action.
 It can be used to defend ourselves and those close to us.
 It gives us a voice to express unfairness and inequality.
 It can bring people together to fight against social injustices.
 Anger can improve our relationships and allow us to get our needs met.